SeanDaniels/structures-algorithms/docs/_topics/07-merge-sort.md

 After 2,1 is split to 2 and 1, the merge function located in the third split call is invoked.
 This merge operates on the single elements 2 and 1.
 These elements are sorted and placed in the 'b[]'.

-Here is the psuedo code for the merge function:
+Here is the pseudocode for the merge function:
 ```c++
 void merge(int a[], int begin, int middle, int end, int b[]){
     int i = begin, j = middle;